 Most people submit their site to the first relevant category that they set their eyes on, which is a huge mistake.
 You can double the value of your directory link by choosing a category with the most PR.

-For example, let’s say you were going to submit a business website to the Canny Link Directory.
+For example, let’s say you were going to submit a business website to the link directory.

-At first blush, the category Business Software may make sense.
+At first blush, the category Business Software may make sense to you.

-To get more juice from your submission, find a page that makes sense for your site and has PR.
+But to get the most juice from your submission, find a page that makes sense for your site and has PR.

 As long as your site makes sense for the category (even if it’s a bit of a stretch), you should always try to submit it to the category with the most authority.